boonej-zz/homepage/content/about-me.md

 a Skunkworks style R&D group within the company.

 Since WFM, I have begun a freelance development career and have cofounded a small mobile studio, Moonshine Interactive.
-In my free time, I enjoy supporting my two boys athletic pursuits, playing music, and fishing.
+In my free time I enjoy supporting my two boys athletic pursuits, playing music, and fishing.